cdjc/theoreST/nt_commentary/jude/introduction.rst

 Introduction
 ------------

-Jude is :bible:gk:`the`  epistle on :gk:`apostasy`.
+Jude is the epistle on apostasy.
 It is very appropriate nowadays as many churches are subject to false doctrine and practices, and Jude stands as a reminder of the dangers of false teachers and teaching.

 Jude divides into four sections